sevenreup/cphiri.dev/src/routes/blog/pages/duwa-first-look.md

 ## Let's Code: Linear Search Example

 To give you a taste of what Duwa can do, here’s a simple linear search algorithm.
-Create new file called `Kufufuza.duwa` in your favorite editor
+Create a new file called `Kufufuza.duwa` in your favorite editor

 ```js
 ndondomeko kufufuza(arr, x) {